Find our favorite fall-themed books for speech therapy, sorted by theme, as well as how we plan sessions using books!

-5 Reasons to Use Fall Books in Speech Therapy
+5 Ways to Use Fall-Themed Books in Speech Therapy

 I use books all the time in my speech therapy sessions!
 I also do so much more than just simply read the words on the page.
 I ask questions and emphasize different concepts all while working on a variety of goal targets.
 I spend so much time discussing events and concepts within the book that I may not even “finish” a short book in one 30-minute session.
 I encourage you to see how long you can stretch out a book in your next session - and see all the communication-building that occurs throughout!